lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 Using the transpose column in the table with minimum 2 step modulation will split the instrument pitch into 3, creating FM-like metallic sound.<br>
-3, because you have *Transposed* step next to another one (can be transposed or not) AND *tempo dependant hum* inbetween!
+3, because you have *Transposed* step next to another one (can be transposed or not) AND *tempo dependant hum* inbetween!<br>
+Using this on Noise channel yelds new timbres especially by modulating metalic notes (x0-x7

 ## **"`T`"** command